ufukty/gonfique/docs/directives.md

   accessors: [FieldName, FieldName, ...]
 ```

-Accessors are Getters and Setters for fields.
+Accessors are getters and setters for fields.
 Gonfique can implement getters and setters on any field of a struct.
 The code will contain input and output parameter types that is nicely matching the field type.
+Since accessors will be defined on the type; all keypaths directs a target, should be aware will be merged.

 ### `embed`